2666: The Part about Fate

 This part follows Oscar Fate, an American journalist from New York City who works for an African-American interest magazine in Harlem, New York City.
 He is sent to Santa Teresa to cover a boxing match despite not being a sports correspondent and knowing very little about boxing.
 A Mexican journalist, Chucho Flores, who is also covering the fight, tells him about the murders.
 He asks his newspaper if he can write an article about the murders but his proposal is rejected.
-He meets up with a female journalist, Guadalupe, who is covering the murders and who promises to get him an interview with one of the main suspects, Klaus Haas, a German who had become a citizen of the United States before moving to Santa Teresa.
+He meets up with a journalist, Guadalupe, who is covering the murders and who promises to get him an interview with one of the main suspects, Klaus Haas, a German who had become a citizen of the United States before moving to Santa Teresa.
 The day of the fight Chucho presents Oscar to Rosa Amalfitano.
-After a violent incident they end up at Óscar Amalfitano's house where the father pays Fate to take Rosa with him back to the United States by car.
-Before leaving, however, Rosa and Fate go to the prison with Guadalupe to interview the femicide suspect, Klaus Haas.
+After a violent incident they end up at Óscar Amalfitano's house where the father pays Fate to take Rosa with him back to the United States by car, before putting her on a plane to Barcelona.
+Before leaving, however, Rosa and Fate go to the prison with Guadalupe to interview the infamously tall femicide suspect, Klaus Haas.

 The Part about the Crimes

 This part chronicles the murders of 112 women in Santa Teresa from 1993 to 1997 and the lives they lived.
 It also depicts the police force in their mostly fruitless attempts to solve the crimes, as well as giving clinical descriptions of the circumstances and probable causes of the various homicides.
-One of the policemen focused on is Juan de Dios Martínez, who is having a relationship with the older Elvira Campo (the head of a sanitarium) and who also has to investigate the case of a man, aptly nicknamed "The Penitent," who keeps urinating and defecating in churches.
+One of the policemen focused on is Juan de Dios Martínez, who is having a relationship with the older Elvira Campo (the director of a sanitarium) and who also has to investigate the case of a man, aptly nicknamed "The Penitent," who keeps urinating and defecating in churches.
 Klaus Haas (the German femicide suspect Fate was to interview in "the part about Fate") is another of the characters this part focuses on.
 Haas calls a press conference where he claims that Daniel Uribe, son of a rich local family, is responsible for the murders.